Recommendations for Asst. Superintendent and Dir. of Professional Development

 I Love Strawberries! book coverAmerican Tall Tales, Johnny Appleseed book coverB is for Belonging, book cover

-As part of the morning activities, students will participate in three rotations: one session with Shannon Anderson, one with Matt Engelbrecht, and one where students will enjoy the hands-on exploration of technology.
-Students will be given the opportunity to explore the Sphero Bots, Dot and Dosh, Bee Bots, Ozobots and more!
+As part of the morning activities, students will participate in three rotations: one session with Shannon Anderson, one interactive puppet-making session, and one session where students will enjoy the hands-on exploration of technology with Sphero Bots, Dot and Dosh, Bee Bots, Ozobots and more!
+Our amazing P-H-M teachers and volunteers will guide students and their parents through the interactive session guiding them on how develop a character and create their own puppet.

 Student with laptop operating Sphero bot Teacher holding artwork done by Sphero bot